gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 .. todo:: again, extend this and add some actual useful information concerning performance etc...

-|Gromacs| now allows the offloading of the PME calculation
+|Gromacs| allows offloading of the PME calculation
 to the GPU, to further reduce the load on the CPU and improve usage overlap between CPU and GPU.
 Here, the solving of PME will be performed in addition to the calculation of the short range interactions on the same GPU as the short range interactions.